Denton House (New Hyde Park, New York)

-The Denton House is a historic building in New Hyde Park, New York, within the Town of North Hempstead.
+The Denton House is a historic building in North New Hyde Park, New York, within the Town of North Hempstead.
 Built in 1795 as a farmhouse, it was converted in the 1860s to a Georgian-style mansion.
 It is currently a McDonald's restaurant.

 History

 The building was built as a farmhouse for the family of Joseph Denton in 1795.
 The owners were descendants of Richard Denton, a Presbyterian minister who immigrated in 1630 and a founder of the town, and his son, colonist Daniel Denton.
 In the 1860s, it was converted into a Georgian-style mansion, with ornamentation.